-It’s almost April, which means that it’s almost Easter, and because I’m trying to get better with creating more DIY decor around my house, I figured I’d give this Easter egg wreath that I’ve seen over and over again on the internet a try.
+It’s springtime, which means that it’s almost Easter, and because I’m trying to get better at creating more DIY decor around my house, I figured I’d give this DIY Easter egg wreath that I’ve seen over and over again on the internet a try.
 I’m still loving the results, and I think that I may just create smaller eggs to put into a bowl for my sofa table.
-It was a two day process, but I’m pretty sure if I would have started early in the morning, I could have had it done in one day.
+It was a two-day process, but I’m pretty sure if I would have started early in the morning, I could have had it done in one day.

 I started with a run to my local craft store, think Michael’s/JoAnn/Hobby Lobby/AC Moore.
 I picked up embroidery thread there.
 You would have thought that I would get soft pastels, but I’m a grown up and I do what I want.
 I also for water balloons, but I got those from a big box store instead.
 Don’t look for a particular kind.
 The pack that I got was less than a buck.
 I’m sure you can find them at a place like Dollar Tree too.
 Either way, all I’m saying is, don’t go overboard on the duckets with the balloons.
 You’re going to pop them in the end, and well, yeah.

-Just know that you’ll also nee a half cup of flour to mix with the full cup of liquid starch for this project.
+Just know that you’ll also need a half cup of flour to mix with the full cup of liquid starch for this project.
 You’ll use it all, especially if you have kids helping you.
-I assume, you’ll have children helping you, because cheap labor.
+I assume you’ll have children helping you because… cheap labor.

 I’m not sure I can properly explain how amazing it is to pop balloons this way.
 Any other way is enough to make me scream to the rafters, but THIS, this way rocks.
 You also want to wait a full day before popping these because the thread needs to be dry.
 FULLY DRY!
 Don’t try to ease the balloons away from it before they are thoroughly dried!!!!!
 I used more than one exclamation point on purpose.